eduvpn/documentation/app/android.md

 size.
 What is the best approach here?
 HTTP caching?
 Caching in the app?
 Only update the logo when the JSON file is updated?
 How to determine if an update is needed?
 ETag?
 Last-Modified HTTP headers?
 Do we need multi-language support?
+Do we need to maybe host the logo at the instance itself and publish it in the `info.json`?

+**NOTE** the `list_version` indicates the list _format_, it does not talk about the content!

 # API